Principal investigator(s)

 Project summary

-The CODAGLIO project, that started in September 2016, aims to combine clinical and health-related quality of life (HRQOL) data of available randomized controlled trials in glioma (i.e., primary brain tumour) patients.
-The project is a collaboration between the Quality of Life Group, the Brain Tumour Group and the Quality of Life Department.
-We have included data of more than 6000 patients.
-With this large dataset we will be able to answer clinically relevant questions, such as: ‘What is the added prognostic value of HRQOL on overall survival and progression-free survival?’ and ‘Are specific symptom clusters associated with overall HRQOL?’.
-Ultimately, we will study the trade-off between quality and quantity of life of treatment strategies and address the question ‘Will a combined analysis of survival and HRQOL data facilitate interpretation on the net clinical benefit of a treatment strategy?’
+The CODAGLIO project, that started in September 2016, aimed to combine clinical and health-related quality of life (HRQOL) data of available randomized controlled trials in glioma (i.e., primary brain tumour) patients.
+The project was a collaboration between the Quality of Life Group, the Brain Tumour Group and the Quality of Life Department.
+Data of more than 6000 patients was included in the study.
+With this large dataset the following clinically relevant questions, were addressed: ‘What is the added prognostic value of HRQOL on overall survival and progression-free survival?’ and ‘Are specific symptom clusters associated with overall HRQOL?’.
+Ultimately, the trade-off between quality and quantity of life of treatment strategies and the question ‘Will a combined analysis of survival and HRQOL data facilitate interpretation on the net clinical benefit of a treatment strategy?’ were addressed.

 Achievements